 Each WordPress install in the WordPress Manager has a clone option at the bottom of the page.
-Clicking the page takes you to a Cloning WordPress page where you can configure the installation URL; database name and the website name.
-In the below screenshot I am making a copy of my example.com website.
+Clicking the button takes you to a Cloning WordPress page where you can configure the installation URL; database name and the website name.
+In the below image I am making a copy of my example.com website.
 I am copying the site to an addon domain on my cPanel account, named widgets.galore.

 It is worth noting that I created the addon domain beforehand – Softaculous can’t create a new addon domain on the fly.
-It does let you select any existing addon and subdomains on your cPanel account from the Choose Domain drop-down menu.
-Also, you need sufficient resources on your account.
+It does let you select any existing addon and subdomains on your cPanel account from the Choose Domain drop-down list.
+Also, you need to have sufficient resources on your account.
 For instance, the cloned website needs its own database, so you need to have enough databases available.

 The website should be cloned within a minute or so.
 Once that has been done the new WordPress instance is listed on the main WordPress Management page.